stefanozanella/puppet_module_packaging/README.md

 **NOTE**: The module will be installed under `/usr/share/puppet/modules`, not into `/etc/puppet`!

+### Recursive packaging

+The library can also take care of packaging the whole dependency tree of a module as well, so that you don't need to manually track and package dependencies.
+To enable this feature, just specify the `:recursive` option when declaring the tasks:

+    require 'puppet_module/pkg/rake_task'

+    PuppetModule::Pkg::Tasks.new :recursive => true

+This way, the library will take care of downloading the module's dependencies, installing their relevant assets into a separate folder and packaging them into individual packages.

+Note that, as of now, **only dependencies downloadable from Puppet Forge are supported**.

 ## Compatibility

 OS compatibility resembles the one of FPM; in particular: